-7. Create the sensation of an island escape
+7. Create the sensation of an island gateway

 If the space in your garden is generous enough, then you may be able to create a pond with a small island in its middle.
 An arched bridge will grant access to the small island, from where you can spend a few moments peacefully contemplating the beauty of your garden.

 8. Besides plants, get some colorful fish as well

 Regardless if you put an island in its middle or not, having a pond populated with the famous Koi or goldfish is definitely a characteristic of Japanese gardens.
 They bring a spot of color to your garden and can be both entertaining and relaxing at the same time.
 Just make sure you offer them proper conditions during winter if you live in a colder climate.

 Another important feature of a Japanese garden is a waterfall and stream that provide the calming sound of moving water.
 Allowing the water to glide on stone steps will create the pleasant murmur, while various plants will decorate the edges of the stream.